backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Performance.md

 > [!note] Transfer acceleration is the only case where you *pay for data going* into S3.

 > [!tip] Go for transfer acceleration if you come across key words like *fast data transfer irrespective of user location*.

+> [!important]+ When to choose Transfer Acceleration over CloudFront
+> If you have objects that are *smaller than 1GB* or if the data set is less than 1GB in size, you should consider using Amazon CloudFront's PUT/POST commands for optimal performance.
+If the use case has *data larger than 1GB* then Transfer Acceleration is the better option.

 ## Byte Range Fetches
 - **Parallelising get requests** by requesting specific byte ranges.